 And here it is with all four shelves attached:

-At this point all we had to do was stain our wood and attach the new horseshoes I had rusted up.
+At this point, all we had to do was stain our wood and attach the new horseshoes I had rusted up.
+Our DIY horseshoe rustic bathroom shelf is coming together.

 See how easy it is to make metal rust in the video below: